Bird Watching Tour In Nepal

 Koshi Tappu Wildlife Reserve is in the eastern Terai to the Far East of Nepal.
 The situation on the Koshi flood plain results in the dramatic reserve variation of the environment according to the seasons.
 Along with about 26 varieties of Duck alone, Koshi is great for waterfowl and Waders.
 You can view the birds by boat, gliding through waters in the stillness of early morning and evenings.

-A trip of Bird watching tour in Nepal in The Koshi Tappu wildlife reserve is a combination of scrub grassland and deciduous riverine forest, with over 450 species of birds recorded so far, including 20 species of duck, ibises, storks, swamp partridges (Francolins glairs), herons, egrets, Bengal Florian (Epidotic Bengalensis), Black Ibis, Honey Kites, Ospreys, Black Headed Orioles, Peregrine Falcon, Partridges and many other exotic and migratory waterfowl not found elsewhere in Nepal.
+A trip of Bird watching tour in Nepal in The Koshi Tappu wildlife reserve is a combination of scrub grassland and deciduous riverine forest.
+With over 450 species of birds recorded so far, this wildlife reserve is an amazing spot to find some very interesting birds.
+Including 20 species of duck, ibises, storks, swamp partridges (Francolins glairs), herons, egrets, Bengal Florian (Epidotic Bengalensis), Black Ibis, Honey Kites, Ospreys, Black Headed Orioles, Peregrine Falcon, Partridges and many other exotic and migratory waterfowl can be found here and not elsewhere in Nepal.
 The area reputed for bird haven is corroborated by the fact that it is the shelter of 13 Nepal’s nearly threatened bird species out of 22.

 Chitwan National Park:

 Chitwan National Park, established as the country’s first national park in 1973, is the best-known site for the bird watching tour in Nepal.
-Birds watching tour in Nepal can be done safely in a chair, the back of an elephant or in a jeep (in the last choice).
+Bird watching tour in Nepal is safer from a chair, the back of an elephant or a jeep.
 And if you wish to walk, you will be accompanied by a guide or a naturalist or by a preferable ornithologist.
 The area consists of Sal Forest, Riverine forest, and grasslands, with three rivers forming the boundaries of the park.
-Over half of Nepal’s total bird species are found in Chitwan, numbering 540 species.
+You can see over half of Nepal’s total bird species in Chitwan, numbering 540 species.
 This number includes about two-thirds of the country’s globally threatened bird species.
 The Grey-crowned Prinia, Slender-billed Babbler and the Lesser Adjutant inhabit the Chitwan grasslands.